 3. Anthony Bourdain – #138

 I really enjoyed all of Anthony Bourdain’s work on Parts Unknown and what I have seen of No Reservations.
 Maybe not the most informative JRE episode, but I appreciate the honest discussion in this episode.
-Really not episode for an “informative podcasts” post, but oh well, it’s my blog.
+A lot of new shows on Netflix try to emulate his style, in my opinion.
+It’s really not an episode for an “informative podcasts” post, but oh well, it’s my blog.

 4. Wim Hof – #712 (is better one) and #865